 - Continue to stay alert, drive cautiously, and watch for additional updates as conditions evolve

-Bartholomew County road crews will continue working to improve conditions, and they appreciate everyone’s patience as cleanup efforts continue
+Bartholomew County road crews will continue working to improve conditions, and they appreciate everyone’s patience as cleanup efforts continue .

-A Watch means travel conditions are threatening.
+A Travel Watch means travel conditions are threatening.
 Only essential travel is recommended, and drivers should use extreme caution if travel is necessary.